citysciencelab/urban-model-platform/CONTRIBUTING.md

 You only need two tools, [Poetry](https://github.com/python-poetry/poetry) and [Copier](https://github.com/copier-org/copier).

-Poetry is unsed an a package manager.
+Poetry is used an a package manager.
 Copier is used for the project structure (scaffolding).

 Install with pip:
 ```bash